DerekJLeong/cmadc/README.md

 # Configurable AI Multi-Agent Decision Chain

-Totally not finished, will finished later ✌️
+Totally not finished, will finish later ✌️

-It'd be pretty neat to combine this with vector databases, iykyk.
+It'd be pretty neat to combine this with vector databases, ikykik.

 ## 🏛️ Licensing
 ### cmadc